crdoconnor/strictyaml/docs/roundtripped-yaml.rst

 Roundtripped YAML
 -----------------

-Loaded YAML can be dumped out again and commments should be preserved.
+Loaded YAML can be modified and dumped out again with comments preserved using .as_yaml().

-Loaded YAML can even be modified and dumped out again too.
+Note that due to some bugs in the library (ruamel.yaml) underlying StrictYAML, the YAML loaded and dumped out may not always look the same (e.g. implementation, the YAML loaded and dumped out may not always look exactly the same.